sashman/MC_tehboyz_survival/README.md

 Minecraft mod featuring game play mechanics in the style of Battle Royale

+##### DONE

+* Cap server to a specified number of participating players
+* Once all players send **/ready** message, change state
+* Start in invicibility stage, countdown for x seconds of invincibility
+* Before game has began, no one is allowed to place/break blocks

 ##### TODO

-* Cap server to a specified number of players UNICODETICKLOL
-* Once all players send **/ready** message, change state
-* Start in invicibility stage, countdown for 30 seconds of invincibility
+* Put bounds on world
+* Decrease the size of the world every day (or time period)
 * Teleport players in spread locations using a spread algorithm
 * Put players in vulnerable state after invincibility timer is up
 * Allow block placing, desctruction, etc.